tektoncd/pipeline/docs/pipeline-api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Deprecated.
-This field will be removed in a future release.
-Whether this container should allocate a buffer for stdin in the container runtime.
-If this is not set, reads from stdin in the container will always result in EOF.
+<p>Whether this container should allocate a buffer for stdin in the container runtime.
+If this
+is not set, reads from stdin in the container will always result in EOF.
 Default is false.</p>
+<p>Deprecated: This field will be removed in a future release.</p>
 </td>
 </tr>
 <tr>